dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/pipedrive.md

 `pipedrive_api_key`: Authentication token for Pipedrive, configured in ".dlt/secrets.toml".

 `since_timestamp`: Starting timestamp for incremental loading.
-By default complete history is loaded on first run.
+By default, complete history is loaded on the first run.
 And new data in subsequent runs.

 > Note: Incremental loading can be enabled or disabled depending on user prefrences.